Dr. Rhonda Dodge can pinpoint two moments that changed the course of her professional career.

 Though she had good grades and a good MCAT score, Dodge believes she wouldn’t have been accepted to the University of Iowa Carver College of Medicine without the opportunities she had for leadership and service while at Simpson.
 It was during college that she first returned to Blank Children’s Hospital as a volunteer.

 “I think my whole life would have been different if I hadn’t gone to Simpson,” she said.

 Dodge encountered professors, particularly Patricia Singer and Joe K. Moody, who would provide important support for her ambitions.
 Moody also served as an inspiration for what she wanted in a future career.

 “He was just one of those people who had such a passion about what he did,” she said.
 “I knew I wanted a career where I was just as passionate and loved what I was doing.”

 Dodge, who was involved in Religious Life while at Simpson, said the college’s former chaplain, Mike Morgan, also served as a role model.
 Morgan “had a way of connecting with people and making them feel like they mattered,” and Dodge tries to use that same style when working with parents and their children at the hospital.

 Dodge loves her job because children “have this unbelievably positive outlook on the world,” and her enthusiasm for her work has inspired those around her.
-Last year, Blank’s residents recognized her as the doctor who had the most influence on them during their residencies.
+During her previous job at Blank Children’s Hospital, residents recognized her as the doctor who had the most influence on them during their residencies.